Ghana Card: Issuing procedure

 The identity card is requested at the districts (and is issued for free to all Ghanaians) where a digital picture of the bearer's face and fingerprints are taken.
 The card should be picked up in person after 15 days, where the bearer identifies himself/herself with his/her fingerprints.

 The National Identification Authority has started an online process to issue Ghana Cards to individuals.
 This involves submitting the printed document at the NIA office.
 Barely 24 hours after the online registration took off, the NIA Shut down the registration site because their servers could not handle the number of requests coming in.

+Replacing Lost Cards

+When the identity card is lost, replacement procedures are as follows: